ARMmbed/mbed-os-5-docs/docs/porting/connectivity/MeshMAC.md

 This creates an SW MAC class and sets a callback function to be used by Nanostack.

-<span class="notes">**Note:** You must not call `ns_sw_mac_create()` more than once!</span>
+<span class="notes">**Note:** You must not call `ns_sw_mac_create()` more than once.</span>

 ### SW MAC IEEE 802.15.4-2015 subset extension

-SW MAC support subset from IEEE 802.15.4-2015 standard.
-Subset include following supported features.
+SW MAC supports a subset of the IEEE 802.15.4-2015 standard.
+The subset includes the following supported features:

-- Data frame send with Payload and Header Information elements defined by MAC user.
+- Data frame send with payload and header information elements defined by MAC user.
-- Enhanced ACK generation and send by MAC
+- Enhanced ACK generation and send by MAC.
-- Enhanced ACK payload and Information elements write for MAC user
+- Enhanced ACK payload and Information elements write for MAC user.

-Subset features need proper supported RF driver with new extented driver API commands.
+The subset features need a proper supported RF driver with extended driver API commands.

 ## Initializing SW MAC

-Deploy SW MAC as follows:
+Deploy SW MAC:

 1. Call `arm_net_phy_register()` to register the configured RF driver class to Nanostack.
-2. Call `ns_sw_mac_create()` to create SW MAC with needed list sizes.
+1. Call `ns_sw_mac_create()` to create SW MAC with needed list sizes:

-    - a sleepy device needs only 1-4 as the size of the `device_decription_table_size`.
+    - A sleepy device needs only 1-4 as the size of the `device_decription_table_size`.
-    - the minimum and recommended `key_description_table_size` for the Thread stack is 4.
-(2 for 6LoWPAN)
+    - The minimum and recommended `key_description_table_size` for the Thread stack is 4 (2 for 6LoWPAN).
-    - the recommended value for `key_lookup_size` is 1 and for `key_usage_size` 3.
+    - The recommended value for `key_lookup_size` is 1 and for `key_usage_size` 3.

-3. Call `arm_nwk_interface_lowpan_init()` to create Nanostack with the created SW MAC class.
-Nanostack will initialize SW MAC before using it.
+1. Call `arm_nwk_interface_lowpan_init()` to create Nanostack with the created SW MAC class.
+Nanostack initializes SW MAC before using it.

 ## Example

-See a simple code snippet for creating SW MAC with 16 as neighbor table size with three key descriptions:
+This code snippet creates SW MAC with a neighbor table of size 16 and three key descriptions:

 ```
 int8_t generate_6lowpan_interface(int8_t rf_phy_device_register_id)